October 16, 2023Review Recipe

 GRAHAM CRACKER CRUMBS: Store-bought crumbs are great because they’re already ground really fine, but you can always bash up your own graham crackers with a rolling pin or food processor.
 If you live in a country where graham crackers aren’t available, the nearest thing would be digestive biscuits.

 CHERRY PIE FILLING: Other flavors of pie filling will also work well in this amazing cookie recipe.
 How about apple, blueberry, or lemon?
 You could even skip the fruit altogether and go for a chocolate ganache or caramel topping.

 STEP ONE: In a small bowl, combine the flour, baking powder, and salt.
-Set flour mixture aside.
+Set the flour mixture aside.

 STEP TWO: In a large bowl, use an electric whisk to mix together the cream cheese and butter for one minute.
 Add the sugar and mix again until well combined.
 Then, mix in the egg yolks and vanilla.

 STEP THREE: Add the dry ingredients to the cream cheese mixture in the mixing bowl.
 Start mixing with the electric whisk on a low speed and increase to medium speed, mixing until well combined.

 STEP FOUR: Chill dough covered in plastic wrap in the refrigerator for at least 30 minutes.

 STEP FIVE: Preheat the oven to 350°F. Line a cookie sheet with parchment paper or spray lightly with cooking spray.

 STEP SIX: Pour the graham cracker crumbs onto a plate or into a small bowl.
 Using a 1-tablespoon cookie dough scoop, scoop the dough into balls.
-Roll dough ball in the graham cracker crumbs until completely covered.
+Roll the dough ball in the graham cracker crumbs until completely covered.
 Place the dough balls onto the cookie sheet, at least two inches apart.

 STEP SEVEN: Bake the cookies for 10 minutes.
 Remove them from the oven and immediately make an indentation in the middle of each cookie using the back of a ½-tablespoon measuring spoon.

 STEP EIGHT: Using a fork, place two cherries into the center of each cookie.
 Serve.